hypeboard/xmr-node-proxy-extra/README.md

 Donations are for devs (not for myself).
 Based on MoneroOcean and Snipa xmr-node-proxy.

 It is advisable to fresh install.
-For http access, it's view-only, you should change accessControl.json if you don't want others to access it.
+For http access (http://yourIP:8181/json or lynx http://yourIP:8181), it's view-only, you should change accessControl.json if you don't want others to access it.

 ## Feature
 - General coin by POW algorithm ("coin" : "cryptonightv7" , "coin" : "cryptonight", "coin" : "forknote", ...)
 - Special cases : Turtlecoin needs to be used as "coin" : "trtl"
+- Http access (http://yourIP:8181/json or lynx http://yourIP:8181)

 ## Setup Instructions